-We use the mat2vec element embeddings70 as our default source of chemical information for each element (though there are many choices for element properties such as Jarvis,22 Magpie,71 Oliynyk,18 or a simple onehot encoding).
-The mat2vec embedding has the advantage of being pre-scaled and normalized, and having no missing elements or element features.
+We use the mat2vec element embeddings70 as the default source of chemical information for each element, even though there are other choices for element properties available, such as Jarvis,22 Magpie,71 Oliynyk18 or a simple one-hot encoding.
+The mat2vec embedding has the advantage of being pre-scaled and normalized, and having no missing elements nor element features.
 Regardless of the choice of element representation, the representation must be reshaped to fit the the attention input dimensions of (d{model}) .
-This is done using a learned embedding network; the result is a matrix of size $(n{\text{elements}}, d{\text{model}})$. mat2vec.70 In addition to the default training of CrabNet using the mat2vec embedding, a onehot embedding of the elements was used to train an additional CrabNet model to better facilitate comparison with ElemNet.
+This is done using a learned embedding network; the result is a matrix of size $(n{elements}, d{model})$.
+In addition to the default training of CrabNet using the mat2vec embedding, a one-hot embedding of the elements was used to train an additional CrabNet model (HotCrab) to better facilitate comparison with ElemNet.

 The stoichiometric information for each element in the EDM is represented by two fractional embeddings.
-The fractional embeddings are inspired by the positional encoder as described in the seminal work by Vaswani et al.37 We use sin and cosine functions of various periods to project the fractional amounts into a high-dimensional space (dimension = $d{\text{model}}/2$) where smooth interpolation between fractional values is preserved.
+The fractional embeddings are inspired by the positional encoder as described in the seminal work by Vaswani et al.37 We use sine and cosine functions of various periods to project the fractional amounts into a high-dimensional space (dimension = $d{\rm model}/2$) where smooth interpolation between fractional values is preserved.
 The first part of the fractional embedding represents the stoichiometry, using the normalized fractional amounts, on a linear scale with a fractional resolution of 0.01.
-The second part of the embedding maps stoichiometry using a log scale and spans 1×10^{-6} to 1×10^{-1} .
-This log transformation of the fractional embedding preserves small fractional amounts such as those present in doping.
+The second part of the embedding maps stoichiometry using a log scale and spans from 1×10^{-6} to 1×10^{-1} .
+This logarithmic transformation of the fractional embedding preserves small fractional amounts such as those present in doping.
 The two parts of the fractional embedding for all elements are concatenated across the embedding dimension to obtain a matrix of size ($n{\text{elements}}, d{\text{model}}$).

-Once the element and fractional embeddings are calculated and added together, we can batch the finished EDMs.
+Once the element and fractional embeddings are calculated and added together, we then batch the finished EDMs across the first dimension.
 This gives the final input data of shape $(n{\text{compounds}}, n{\text{elements}}, d{\text{model}})$, where $n{\text{compounds}}$ is the total number of compounds in a given batch, n{elements} is the number of rows in the EDM (inferred from the number of elements in the largest composition in a given dataset), and d{model} is the size of the embeddings.
 Here, we also note that the exact ordering of the element rows (j) in a compound in the EDM does not influence CrabNet due to the permutation-invariant nature of the self-attention mechanism.